apify/apify-docs/sources/platform/proxy/residential_proxy.md

 # Tips and tricks {#tips-and-tricks}

-**Helpful tips for using your application with Apify's residential proxies.
-Control traffic, deal with interrupted connections and manage expenses.**

----

 [Residential](./index.md) proxies are less predictable than [datacenter](./datacenter_proxy.md) proxies and are priced differently (by number of IPs vs traffic used).
 Because of this, there are some important things to consider before using residential proxy in your solutions.

 ## Control traffic used by automated browsers {#control-traffic-used-by-automated-browsers}